EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Comparing and adjusting the second mapping image to the first one

-Now you can see both images on the corresponding pannels, and they look having the same pattern at least by eye.
+Now you can see both images on the corresponding panels, and they look having the same pattern at least by eye.
 It means that the criteria chosen for loading the mapping images were correct.
-On the *Mapping Controls* pannel (:numref:`start 2C mapping`), we did not change the reference channel, so by default it assumes the first (donor) channel to be the reference, and will map the second channel based on the first one.
+On the *Mapping Controls* panel (:numref:`start 2C mapping`), we did not change the reference channel, so by default it assumes the first (donor) channel to be the reference, and will map the second channel based on the first one.
 Then, we clicked on *Start Mapping*.

 .. figure:: ./../../figures/examples/PA6_start_mapping.png
    :width: 500